About the Movie Reviews

 Well, although I've only seen the first 52 episodes of the Pokémon anime itself (after that it stopped airing in Iceland), I like to consider the movies an occasion to catch up with the general state of that aspect of the Pokémon canon once a year.
 And I love reviewing and analyzing fiction.
 Thus, why not review the Pokémon movies?

 "Open-minded" also calls for some clarification.
-By this I mean simply that, unlike an irritating number of adults, I am ready to accept the basic premises of the world the movies are set in: there are creatures called Pokémon that have apparently supernatural powers, they speak in syllables of their species' names, they can be captured and stored in little balls, and human kids use them to battle one another.
-I find it quite tiresome how otherwise intelligent adults can have a tendency to get so caught up with ignorantly ridiculing this basic premise that they seem to forget there is an actual movie.
+By this I mean simply that, unlike an irritating number of critics, I am ready to accept the basic premises of the world the movies are set in: there are creatures called Pokémon that have apparently supernatural powers, they speak in syllables of their species' names, they can be captured and stored in little balls, and human kids use them to battle one another.
+I find it very tiresome how otherwise thoughtful and intelligent adults who just happen not to be Pokémon fans often get so caught up with ignorantly ridiculing this basic premise that they seem to forget there is an actual movie.
 All fiction needs to be approached on its own terms: there are fundamental ideas that have to be taken for granted to understand what the author was actually attempting to do, and to complain about these fundamental ideas is just whining that the movie isn't some other movie.
-What can be criticized is how well the author succeeded at what they were trying to do, and that's what I aim to focus on in my reviews.
+What can be criticized is how well its creators succeeded at what they were trying to do, and that's what I aim to focus on in my reviews.
 There is no reason to call the basic premise of Pokémon into question when reviewing a Pokémon movie, and I maintain that this is not just because this is a Pokémon website and I happen to be a Pokémon fan to begin with.

 There is another kind of "adult" perspective, namely the one that goes something like, "Well, I was bored as hell and had no idea what was going on, but the kids loved it, so why are you grumpies complaining?"
 This could be mixed in with inane comments about morals, how the movie is "cute" or "colorful", and so on.
-I actually dislike this kind of attitude even more than the former.
-Fiction is fiction is fiction: good stories can be enjoyed by anyone with the mental capacity to understand them.
-All too frequently, however, adults are so convinced that fiction for children just isn't supposed to be enjoyable to them that they refuse to actually attempt to understand it, resulting in this thickheaded, patronizing idea that of course children's movies are really bad but it's okay because kids can't tell.
-Again, I seek to specifically avoid this: I will not apologize for the movies' flaws by citing the target audience or discuss patronizing concepts like how colorful it is.
-The fact they're kids' movies does not mean that all that matters is whether they can keep a kid amused or teach them a moral lesson.
+I actually dislike this kind of attitude even more than the former, if that is even possible.
+Fiction is fiction is fiction: good stories can be enjoyed by anyone who understands them.
+All too frequently, however, adults are so convinced that fiction for children just isn't supposed to be enjoyable to them that they refuse to actually attempt to understand it, resulting in this thickheaded, patronizing idea that of course children's movies are stupid and inane, but it's okay because kids can't tell.
+Again, I seek to specifically avoid this: I will not apologize for the movies' flaws by citing the target audience or patronizingly act like all a Pokémon movie really needs is to be colorful.
+The fact they're kids' movies does not mean the extent of their possible artistic value lies in whether they can keep a kid amused or teach them a nice moral lesson.

 But Why So Serious?

-So some will immediately balk at the concluding sentence of the previous section.
-Surely, they'll point out, you're being hypocritical when you first say the movies have to be judged on the basis of how well they accomplish what the creator was trying to do but then proceed to decide to ignore that they were made to keep kids amused?
+Some will balk at the concluding sentence of the previous section.
+Surely, they'll point out, you're being hypocritical when you first say the movies have to be judged on how well they accomplish what the creator was trying to do but then proceed to ignore that they really were made to keep kids amused?
 Why are you taking the Pokémon movies seriously?
 They really are for kids, whether you like it or not.
-See, the thing is that I think this entire perspective on entertainment "for kids" and entertainment "for adults" is pretty stupid.
-I myself write stories that would be considered "children's books" if they were to be published.
-Does that mean that I am writing these stories with the aim of amusing kids of some target age?
-No, absolutely not.

-Finally, even if I weren't inclined to think the creators really did care, this just makes for a much more interesting review, both to write and to read, than "This movie makes no sense but kids like it because it has these completely superficial qualities, so it's all good."
+And even if I weren't inclined to assume the creators really did care about the movie, this just makes for a much more interesting review, both to write and to read, than "This movie makes no sense but kids like it because it has these completely superficial qualities, so it's all good."

 I Demand to Know Your Methods!

-After the final viewing, I generally read over the completed synopsis to be sure I remember all the stuff I commented on there and the plot points I've mentioned, watch select scenes again if I want to bring up something that I've forgotten the exact details of, and then write up the Good and Bad sections, which by that point have been brewing in my head during both of the main critical viewings and the previous reading of the synopsis.
-By this method I hope to catch as many plot holes and other issues as possible as well as pinpointing to the best of my ability exactly why the good points work.
+After the final viewing, I generally read over the completed synopsis to be sure I remember all the stuff I was going to comment on, watch select scenes again if I want to bring up something that I've forgotten the exact details of, and then write up the Good and Bad sections.
+By that point they will have been brewing in my head during both of the main critical viewings and the previous reading of the synopsis.
+I hope to catch as many plot holes and other issues as possible with this method, as well as pinpointing to the best of my ability exactly why the good points work.
 After writing both of these sections, I'll read over them again, contemplate my general personal feelings about the movie, and wrap it up with a summary of how it all seems to add up in my opinion.
-Ta-da, movie review.
-Then I put it on the site and poke myself about watching the next movie.

-The first reason I watch fansubs is that I cannot stand Pokémon in English.
-I grew up on the short-lived Icelandic dub, so the English voices don't have the nostalgia thing going for them, and the weird inflections and voices and general acting style of most English anime voice acting, including Pokémon, make it pretty much impossible for me to take it seriously.
+The first reason I watch fansubs is that I just personally can't stand the English dub of Pokémon.
+I grew up on the short-lived Icelandic dub, so the English voices don't have the nostalgia thing going for them, and the strange inflections and voices and general overexaggerated acting style of most English anime voice acting, including Pokémon, make it pretty much impossible for me to take it seriously.
 (See above for why I want to take it seriously to begin with.)
-The first time I saw the fourth movie was the English dub, and I spent the entirety of it being horrified by how much every single voice grated on my ears.
-I've heard actual Japanese people often think Japanese anime voice acting is terrible and that the English dubs are better, and that may well be true, but it is hard for me to notice awkward Japanese acting precisely because it's in a language I don't fluently understand - I know English and can tell when it's being spoken unnaturally, but since I don't really know what "natural" Japanese sounds like, I can watch anime in Japanese without the voice acting ruining it for me.
+The first time I saw the fourth movie was the English dub, and I spent the entirety of it horrified by how much every single voice grated on my ears.
+I've heard actual Japanese people often think Japanese anime voice acting is terrible and that the English dubs are better, and that may well be true, but it is hard for me to notice awkward Japanese acting precisely because it's in a language I don't fluently understand - I know English and can tell when it sounds completely unnatural, but since I don't really know what "natural" Japanese sounds like, I can watch anime in Japanese just fine without the voice acting ruining it for me.

-Thirdly, well, honestly, there is absolutely no reason I would want to watch the English dub, even if I didn't mind the voice acting or being close to the creator's intentions.
+Thirdly, there is just no reason I would want to watch the English dub, even if I didn't mind the voice acting or being close to the creator's intentions.
 Again, I didn't grow up on the English dub, so it has no nostalgia value for me; I'd be digging up the Icelandic versions if I wanted that.
 Most people who prefer dubs do so because it doesn't feel "real" to them if they can't actually listen to and understand the speech, or because they find reading subtitles distracting, or something in that direction, stemming directly from the fact they're not actually used to watching media with subtitles.
-This is not the case with me; in Iceland all movies and TV shows are subtitled except those that are expected to have a substantial audience of children who can't read, and even then most 'high-profile' children's movies (such as all of Pixar's films) are shown both dubbed and subtitled to offer a choice.
+This is not the case with me; in Iceland all movies and TV shows are subtitled except those that are expected to have a substantial audience of children who can't read, and even then most 'high-profile' children's movies (such as all of Pixar's films) are shown both dubbed and subtitled.
 Thanks to the original language thing I mentioned above, I always pick the subtitled version.
 Heck, I find it kind of weird to watch Icelandic movies because I'm not used to watching live-action media without subtitles.
-Whenever I watch English-language media on DVD, I do it with the English subtitles on because I'm more comfortable both listening and reading than just listening.
-You get the idea; I'm perfectly used to watching things with subtitles.
+Whenever I watch English-language media on DVD, I do it with the English subtitles on.
+You get the idea; I'm perfectly used to watching things with subtitles, and in fact I prefer it to watching things without them.
 This means there is nothing deterring me from the subtitled versions and no incentive for me to watch the dub instead.
 I have been watching some of the English dubs too anyway in a sort of morbid curiosity and so I can complain about the edits, but for the actual reviewing of the actual movie, I prefer to watch the subs.

 The other reason for this is simple consistency.
 Japanese names have different romanizations, and Japanese titles and concepts have different translations depending on who translates.
-Since I don't know Japanese well enough to determine for myself how I think something should be translated, I do not feel right about just arbitrarily picking one of the fandom's various unofficial English translations and using that - I think it's my obsessive-compulsive thing.
-There is just one English dub, however, providing a clean reference for all names and terms used in the Pokémon anime and movies (well, except The Legend of Thunder).
+Since I only know very elementary Japanese and can't translate these things myself, I don't feel right about just arbitrarily picking one of the fandom's various unofficial English translations and using that - why would I pick one over another?
+There is just one English dub, however, providing a single clean reference for all names and terms used in the Pokémon anime and movies (well, except The Legend of Thunder).
 It's just easier that way.

 He, She, It?